 (September - November)

 Spring on Kangaroo Island is a sight to see.
-The Island’s farming community opens their doors to welcome visitors, all the native plants are in full bloom and the wildlife come out to play in the sun.
+All the native plants are in full bloom and the wildlife come out to play in the sun.
 The days are warmer, longer and full of life.
-The activities on offer are endless, including hiking, mountain biking, kayaking, scuba diving, angling and more.
+The activities on offer are endless, including hiking, mountain biking, kayaking, scuba diving, fishing and more.

 Get hot tips from the friendly locals on the best way to seek out a unique wildlife encounter.
-Animals can be found all year round but most come out to feed and play at night.
+The wildlife can be found all year round, but most come out to feed and play at night.
 If you’re lucky you’ll spot Kangaroo and Tammar Wallaby joeys exploring the world outside their mother’s pouch and returning to feed.
 Pygmy possums are awakening from their winter torpor at this time of year and echidnas will also be nursing their young.
-Sightings of the Australian Sea Lions basking in the sand are also common around the island.
+Sightings of the Australian Sea Lions and New Zealand Fur Seals basking in the sand are also common around the island.

 photography and wildflowers